The-OpenROAD-Project/OpenRCX/README.md

 added.
 Use `ext_model_file` to specify the Extraction Rules file used for the extraction.

+The `cc_model` is used to specify the maximium number of tracks on same routing level.
+The default value is 10.
-The `cc_model` and `context_depth` commands are used to specify the maximium number of tracks and levels that OpenRCX needs consider for the coupling capacitance calculation.
+The `context_depth` option is used to specify the levels that OpenRCX needs to consider The default value is 5. for the over/under context overlap for capacitance calculation.
 The `max_res` command combines resistors in series up to the threshold values.

 The `corner_cnt` defines the number of corners used during the parastic extractions.